WangChyanhassth-2say/BlazePose_torch/lite/README.md

 # BlazePose-Lite

-To the lite version I tried to implement all by heatmap branch.
+To the lite version I tried to implement only by heatmap branch.
 You can run the BlazePose.py to check the model layers.
 The params goes to 1.7m, which is a little bit larger than the model proposed in the paper(1.3m).